mathcoding/opt4ds/README.md

-# Optimization Models and Algorithms for Data Science 2021
+# Optimization Models and Algorithms - 2021

 This repository contain the Notebook used during an #orms course at the Math Dept of the University of Pavia.